TBD54566975/tbdex/README.md

 > _Base_ currency is the currency that the PFI is **selling**.
 Whereas _Quote_ currency is the currency that the PFI is willing to accept to _in exchange for_ the base currency.
 In other words, PFI is **buying** the quote currency.
 In trading terms, the PFI's side is always `SELL` (selling base currency).
 Conversely, Alice's side is always `BUY` (buying base currency).
 In other other words, _Base_ currency is the currency that alice will _receive_. _Quote_ currency is the currency that the PFI will _receive_

 # tbDEX Types
+The tbDEX protocol consists of two concepts: _Resources_ and _Messages_.

 ## Resources
-A tbDEX resource is not a tbDEX message. i.e. it does not follow the message structure, and therefore does not include fields like `to`, `threadId`, etc. A tbdex resource is published for anyone to read and generally used as a part of the discovery process.
+tbDEX Resources are published by PFIs for anyone to read and generally used as a part of the discovery process.

 ### `Offering`
+an `Offering` is used by the PFI to describe a currency pair they have to _offer_ including the requirements, conditions, and constraints in order to fulfill that offer.

 > PFI -> world: "Here are the currency pairs i have to offer.
 These are the constraints of my offer in terms of how much you can buy, what credentials I need from you, and what payment methods you can use to pay me the base currency, and what payment methods I can use to pay you the quote currency."

 | field                   | data type                             | required | description                                                                                                                          |